yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 As there is no native NVME driver loaded, Win 98 uses traditional BIOS access to read the disks which does incur some performance penalty.

-I gave nvme9x a short but it did not work on this system.
+I gave nvme9x a try but it did not work on this system.

 <img src="photos/p14sg1-csm-disk-bench.png" width="474">